robertbanz/photon/README.md

 TL;DR Check this out in /usr/photon, and you're good to go. (will get to the specifics later)

+system_build/game contains some instructions that were used to build the "game computer" we have used at PhoCon.
+This consists of a Mac-based host (that runs the lighting control software natively), and two virtual machines.
+One that runs pfsense and acts as a router to the private network that runs the Photon bits, and a second VM that runs the game software.

 ## Hardware

 Previous revisions of this software -- you can check back in the commit history -- were expected to run on PC hardware (a Pentium at the time) on FreeBSD 2.x.
 It used a kernel module that modified the low-level timer handling to match what the Photon player units (PODs) expect. (see the README in the photon_gamma repository for more of that story)